natster101s/Minerva-Neue-2.0/README.md

 **Version 4.1.1:** A couple of bug fixes, including changes to search and the theme colour made on Wikipedia's end that are now fixed.

+**Version 4.1.2** CRITICAL Bug Fixes.
+Wikipedia made some changes to the site on their end to the navigation bar which broke this theme.
+Please update to the new code as soon as possible to avoid any undesirable glitches.

 *Please note that versions prior to 3.2 are not documented on this git*

 ## Bugs and Fixes